chenchao666/HoMM-Master/README.md

-**This is the souce code of our paper HoMM: Higher-order Moment Matching for Unsupervised Domain Adaptation
+# HoMM: Higher-order Moment Matching for Unsupervised Domain Adaptation

-**Detial disctrbutions about how to use this code will come soon ~
+* Detial disctrbutions about how to use this code will come soon ~